Health

 Does acetaminophen thin blood?

-Acetaminophen does have other side effects, though.
+Acetaminophen may also have other side effects, though.
 If taken at higher doses, or even at regular doses but for long periods of time, it can cause liver damage.
 People who already have liver or kidney damage should not take acetaminophen.
 Also, people who drink three or more alcoholic beverages a day should not take acetaminophen unless advised otherwise by a healthcare provider.

 Can children take acetaminophen?